 Generally, you’ve always needed someone to be able to put their hands on your network devices.
 Whether that’s to adjust settings, physically plug them in, or move them around to better suit the physical requirements of your IT system.

-Now though, more and more IT infrastructure is being bought into companies on an ‘as a service’ basis.
+Now though, more and more IT infrastructure is being bought into companies on an ‘as a service’ basis with the help of managed it service provider PCM Canada.
 Does this mean that our IT support can also be delivered through the cloud?

 What is ‘as a service’?